 It has been called the “Hundred Year Bloom” before, at least, that’s what it was called when I visited Death Valley in 2005 when the last Superbloom occurred.
 I don’t know how such a phenomenon is measured or classified as this or that, but I think at this point it’s irrelevant.
 The cat is out of the bag either way, and you should definitely visit Death Valley.
-This year’s wildflower bloom, whatever you want to call it, is both impressive and long-lasting.
+Sometimes the wildflower bloom, whatever you want to call it, is both impressive and long-lasting.

 Numerous green buds showing lots of promise, January 21st, 2016